 The Decode Lightmap shader function from the UnityCG.cginc shader include file handles the decoding of lightmap values after the value is read from the lightmap texture in a shader.

-When lightmap Compression is enabled in the Lighting Window, the lightmaps will be compressed using the BC6H compression format.
+See in Glossary is enabled in the Lighting Window, the lightmaps will be compressed using the BC6H compression format on desktop and console platforms.
+For mobile platforms, Unity selects the HDR format according to the table below.

 BC6H format quality is superior to DXT5 + RGBM format encoding, and it doesn’t produce any of the color banding artifacts that RGBM encoding has.